Little Girl Lost (The Twilight Zone): References in other media

 "Little Girl Lost" was parodied in "Homer^{3}", a segment of "Treehouse of Horror VI", an episode from the seventh season of The Simpsons.
 In the episode, the two-dimensional characters attempt to retrieve Homer from the third dimension.
 Homer likens his entrance to the third dimension to "something out of that twilighty show about that zone".

-An area of the queue for The Twilight Zone Tower of Terror theme park attractions in California and Paris uses subtle effects to simulate air currents coming out of a solid wall, as well as playing a subtle recording of the little girl's dialogue at intervals.
+An area of the queue for The Twilight Zone Tower of Terror theme park attractions in Florida and Paris uses subtle effects to simulate air currents coming out of a solid wall, as well as playing a subtle recording of the little girl's dialogue at intervals.
 In the exit area of the Florida version of the attraction, there is an area of the wall outlined in chalk, exactly like the portal in the episode.
 It has also been cited as one of the most influential episodes in the development of the ride, most notably with the "5th Dimension" scene in the Florida version.

 Some (including Richard Matheson) have noted similarities between the episode and the 1982 film Poltergeist.

 Peter Straub alludes to the episode in his novel Lost Boy, Lost Girl.